-Stuart Diamond suggests similar negotiation strategies and techniques in his book, Getting More: How to Negotiate to Achieve Your Goals in the Real World: “From now on, when you have a conflict with someone, ask yourself: (a) What am I perceiving? (b) What are they perceiving? (c) Is there a mismatch? (d) If so, why?”
+Stuart Diamond suggests similar negotiation strategies and techniques in his book, Getting More: How to Negotiate to Achieve Your Goals in the Real World: “From now on when you have a conflict with someone, ask yourself: (a) What am I perceiving? (b) What are they perceiving? (c) Is there a mismatch? (d) If so, why?”

 He continues, “Most people will give you the means to persuade them if you watch and listen carefully.”
-Assuming you know where the other person is coming from will only lead to a misunderstanding of what they need.
+Assuming you know where the other person is coming from will only lead to misunderstanding what they need.
 The key is to check your perceptions and listen to what the other person is saying to know how to approach them correctly.

 Finally, Roger Fisher sums it up best in Getting to Yes: Negotiating Agreement Without Giving In: “People listen better if they feel that you have understood them.
-They tend to think that those who understand them are intelligent and sympathetic people whose own opinions may be worth listening to.
+They tend to think those who understand them are intelligent and sympathetic people whose own opinions may be worth listening to.
 So if you want the other side to appreciate your interests, begin by demonstrating that you appreciate theirs.”

 Improving your business negotiation skills will improve your leadership skills, too.
 If you’re not confident in negotiating business deals, a business coach can help.
 Please fill out my contact form, and let’s work together on developing your negotiation strategies and techniques.